sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 * Southbound APIs
 * Westbound APIs

-	**Northbound APIs**

-	Northbound APIs or northbound interfaces are responsible for the communication between the SDN controller and the services that run over the network.
+	**Northbound APIs** or **northbound interfaces are responsible for the communication between the SDN controller and the services that run over the network**.
 Northbound APIs enable your applications to manage and control the network.
 Therefore, rather than adjusting and tweaking your network repeatedly to get a service or application running correctly, you can set up a framework that allows the application to demand the network setup that it needs.

 ----------
 Which of the following **commands is used to configure a network address translation (NAT) router with a one-to-one mapping between a private and public IP address?**